Have a Fabulous First Day!

 Before Class Starts

-- Get there early, and meet students at the door.
+- Get there early, and meet students at the door or welcome them to the Zoom room.
 Introduce yourself and let them know they are in the right place.

-- Have student name cards availableand let students decorate them.
+- Have student name cards available if you are in person and let students decorate them.
 Then, use them by referring to students by name throughout the day and semester.

-- Distribute “Getting to Know You” Cardsand ask students to respond to important questions like “What is your name?” and “What are your pronouns?”
-Read these cards after class and make notes in your roster.
-In this way you can avoid deadnaming or misgendering your students.
+- Distribute “Getting to Know You” Cards and ask students to respond to important questions like “What is your name?” and “What excites you about this class?”
+Read these cards after class and make notes so you can avoid deadnaming your students and have some insight into their motivations for the class.

 - Consider mood music.
 Get yourself a walk on song or prep a playlist for while students are gathering that sets the mood and tells them a bit about you.